STEELISI/SENMO/README.md

 **Note**: To run SENMO-npre, delete the line "--keywords" from test.config file.

-`test.py` will generated two output files: `pred.csv` and `score.txt` which will be saved in the directory specified by -o in `test.config`.
+`test.py` will generate two output files: `pred.csv` and `score.txt` which will be saved in the directory specified by -o in `test.config`.
 `pred.csv` is the model predictions with the same format as testing set. `score.txt` contains several evaluation scores.
 Specifically, we report accuracy, true positive, false positive and per-note accuracy for every class.
 For more details, please refer to `metric.py`.

 ## Questions?
 If you have any questions related to the code (i.e. run into problems while setting up dependencies or training/testing the model), feel free to email us at: (rajattan@usc.edu) and (charnset@usc.edu).

+**Note**: BERT's fine-tuned models are non-deterministic.
+Hence, we get slightly different results everytime we re-train or fine-tune BERT on the same data.
+We may not get the exact same results but approximately similar results.